spiegelin/python-threads-vs-processes/README.md

 Therefore, in traditional Python, multiprocessing is preferred for CPU-bound tasks.
 The GIL makes multithreading worse than single-threaded for CPU-bound work.

 ## Why Multithreading exists in Traditional Python?
-Whe is it useful?
+Is it useful?
 Multithreading is useful in Python, but not for CPU-bound tasks.
 It helps with I/O-bound work because the GIL is released during I/O.

 1. I/O-bound tasks